JetBrains/amper/docs/README.md

 Use the `./mkdocs` script from this folder to build and serve the documentation locally at http://localhost:8000 (don't try the advertised `0.0.0.0:8000` URL, it doesn't work through the Docker container).

 You will need to have Docker installed.
-Make sure you checked the `Need Docker subscription` checkbox in [your Space profile](https://code.jetbrains.team/m/me/edit?tab=PersonalData) to avoid breaking any licensing agreements.

 > Alternatively, you can work without Docker if you have Python installed.
 > Use `uv` or virtual env to install the required Python packages: